 Many of these low interest cards aren’t just low interest, either.
 They come with other benefits you’ll want to take advantage of.
 Some offer a cash back bonus or ongoing rewards, which is great.
 Others offer a balance transfer arrangement, which is great if you’re trying to get out of debt faster by carrying less interest.

 These low interest cards are great options for any credit card user, but they’re particularly useful if you’re planning a big purchase that will take a few months to pay off.

 1. Discover it®

 This is a particularly good option if you’re looking to make a large purchase, and then pay it off in a few months.
-Right now, it offers 0% introductory APR on purchases and balance transfers for 14 months.
-After that, you’ll get a variable APR of 10.99% to 22.99%, depending on your creditworthiness.
+Right now, it offers 0% introductory APR on purchases and balance transfers for 12 months.
 So for credit card users with good credit, this is an excellent low interest option.

 Cash Back Rewards: With the Discover it® card, you’ll get 5% cash back in rotating categories.
 Plus, the card offers 1% cash back on all other purchases.